piensaenpixel/pilar/informacion-de-remuneraciones/informacion-de-remuneraciones-en.md

 This system ensures an adequate decision-making process on questions of remuneration.

-For more information on the activity of the Remuneration Committee, the Activity Report of the Remuneration Committee is published on the Bank's website (www.bbva.com) as part of the document: "Corporate Governance and Remuneration in BBVA".
+For more information on the activity of the Remuneration Committee, the Activity Report of the Remuneration Committee is published on the Bank's website (<a href="https://www.bbva.com/">www.bbva.com</a>) as part of the document: "Corporate Governance and Remuneration in BBVA".

 The members of the Remuneration Committee with this status in 2016 received an aggregate total of €282 thousand for their work on it.
 In addition, the Annual Report on the Remuneration of BBVA Directors includes a breakdown of the remuneration by item for each director.

-## Description of the different types of employees and executive officers included in the Identified Staff
+## 5.2 Description of the different types of employees and executive officers included in the Identified Staff

 As set out in article 32.2 of Act 10/2014, BBVA has determined the professionals affected by this regulation (Identified Staff) following the criteria established by European Regulation 604/2014, dated March 4, of the Commission, which are grouped into two main blocks: qualitative criteria (defined around the position's responsibility and the employee's capacity to assume risks) and quantitative criteria (namely, having received total annual remuneration of 500,000 euros or more; being within the 0.3% with the highest total remuneration in the Group; or having received total remuneration higher than the lowest total remuneration set out in the qualitative criteria).